 Their hearts are always going astray, and they have not known my ways.
 Hebrews 3:10

 The same thing can happen to us.
 We may attend church and Bible study every week and have great Bible knowledge.
-We may even see God do miraculous things and have our prayers answered, but our hearts will go astray if we don’t know God’s ways.
-We will expect God to be there for our comfort and convenience and we won’t understand why God doesn’t intervene in our circumstances more often than he does.
+Perhaps we will see God do miraculous things and have our prayers answered, but our hearts will go astray if we don’t know God’s ways.
+Maybe we’ll expect God to be there for our comfort and convenience.
+We won’t understand why God doesn’t intervene in our circumstances more often than he does.
 We may move from one experience to the next without even considering God’s plans and purposes.